Introduction

 Outline

-In this comprehensive post focusing on adding R to Jupyter Notebooks, we will embark on various aspects of integrating R into Jupyter Notebooks.
-We will commence with a brief yet informative overview of Jupyter Notebook to set the stage.
+In this comprehensive post, we will examine different aspects of integrating R into Jupyter Notebooks.
+We will begin with a brief overview of Jupyter Notebooks to set the stage.
 Next, we will get into the heart of the matter, exploring the importance and benefits of running R within this versatile environment.

 We will then present two methods for adding R support to your Jupyter Notebook, catering to different preferences and requirements.
 The first method, involving RStudio, may be the preferred choice for those seeking the latest R version.
 On the other hand, Method 2, which integrates R support with Anaconda, provides an alternative approach for seamless integration.